The Rhenus Gulf Link: Your transport solutions to the Middle East

 Current air freight update

-• Middle Eastern Airlines & Air Hubs: Air freight capacity across the Middle East remains constrained despite the gradual return of freighter operations and partial recovery of regional hubs, especially in the UAE and Qatar.
-While some flight services have been reinstated, essential cargo is often prioritized, cancellations continue to impact reliability.
+• Middle Eastern Airlines & Air Hubs: Air freight capacity across the Middle East is returning with freighter operations being re-instated and the recovery of most regional hubs.

-• Surging Surcharges: Fluctuations in fuel supply and pricing are affecting the Brent Crude Index and even more jet fuel prices increasing costs for airlines, as well as road feeder service providers and ground handling partners, resulting in the introduction or increase of fuel-, war risk-, or contingency surcharges.
-Combined with limited capacity, this is leading to rising rates and continued volatility across multiple trade lanes.
+• Surging Surcharges: While war risk or contingency surcharges have decreased, fluctuations in fuel supply and pricing are affecting the Brent Crude Index and even more jet fuel prices increasing costs for airlines, as well as road feeder service providers and ground handling partners, resulting in the introduction or increase of fuel surcharges.

 • Fuel Supply Disruptions: The availability of jet fuel in certain regions, specifically Southeast Asia, is being monitored closely by airlines.
 Decisions on airline schedules due to the lack of jet fuel availability can cause a further reduction in available capacity and further upward pressure on rates in the future.